 The pros of the new and improved Instant Pot are pretty amazing.
 It’s taken on ‘gadget’ territory outside of the kitchen, and it’s safe to say that even someone who prefers tech over the kitchen could appreciate this device’s feature upgrades.
 Let’s run through the list of pros.

-- Easy sous vide cooking.
 It sounds fancy, but the Instant Pot makes it easy.
 With a generally hands-off approach to cooking, the Ultra is taking it one step further.
 Cooking sous vide in the IP doesn’t require a circulator to keep the water moving while cooking which is the trick to sous vide in the first place.
 Instead, it holds the water at the proper temperature for desired cooking within a five degree range, making it pretty precise and pretty failproof.

-- Turn the dial.
 The original Instant Pot model features plenty of incredibly useful buttons, but there’s no doubt some of us were missing a simpler way to turn things up a notch.

-- The sterilise button.
 Yoghurt makers – rejoice!
 You can’t make yoghurt without a clean slate because you’re adding good bacteria to the mix.
 Bad bacteria is something you want to avoid at all costs.
 With this model, a push of the button means a clean pot and lid.
 Moreover, you can set it to low, medium, or high, choosing from a steam/sterilisation lasting from as little as a minute up to four hours.
 If you own an Instant Pot, you know that time is of the essence.

 - Larger display.
 Because you know, being able to see what your Instant Pot is up to from across the room is important.
 The display is larger, easier to read, and overall a more beautiful interface.
 It displays cooking progress while the IP is hard at work so you can better monitor (patiently or not) when your food will be done and how long the food is taking to preheat.

-- Less time limits.
+- Fewer time limits.
 The previous version allowed you to pressure cook for two hours at a time.
 The Instant Pot Ultra allows you to pressure cook for six hours!
 While we can’t quite think of a recipe that needs such a long cooking time, it’s nice to have the flexibility.

 - It automatically keeps your food warm.
 Once the pressure is off, the contents of the pot are officially on ‘keep warm’ mode so you can enjoy your dish after the fact without worrying about food safety.